Inzhenerka/docs.getdbt.tech/website/docs/reference/model-configs.md

   - name: [<model-name>]
     config:
       freshness:
-        # build_after available for dbt platform only and is nested under freshness
+        # build_after is available for dbt Enterprise and Enterprise+ plans only and is nested under freshness.
         [build_after](/reference/resource-configs/build-after): <dict>
 ```